 I’ve since come to realize I’m not going to be happy in any city unless I work at it.
 Yes SF is expensive, and yes SF has more visible poverty, and yes SF has a really high density of tasteless tech dudes, but those “macro” factors don’t have to affect my “micro” experience if I don’t let them.

 Having stuff usually makes me feel trapped.
 I hate buying furniture because I hate moving furniture.

 Like, I just bought a toaster for the first time last month, and now I can cook English muffins.
 But it took me a long time to do that because I had other ways of cooking (my cooking appliances consist of 2 pans and a blender).
 It might seem silly that I wouldn’t spend the $20 to buy a toaster, but A) it’s $20 when I’m not feeling great about money and B) it’s another thing to move when I leave SF.

 Another example: my computer monitor.
 It took me months to nut up and buy a quality monitor.
 I hate my laptop screen (1366 x 768 resolution), but I thought I could just suck it up.
 “If you really enjoy what you do, it doesn’t matter what tools you have,” I would tell myself.
 Spending $150 on a refurbished monitor turned out to be a great decision.

 There used to be a block in my head, like I can’t buy stuff because it will be painful to move it.
 But if I get past that mental block - and plan on not moving so that anxiety never actualizes - I can really build a life here.
 I think that’s a better way to live.

 Which brings me to my current state: I finally feel like I have structure in my career and can create a life around it.
 It’s like I’m an empty jar and just dropped the big rock inside.
 Now I get to fill in the rest with sand and small pebbles.

-These are rough ideas and I don’t review or edit.
+This is my public journal and these are rough ideas.
 Feel free to unsubscribe at any time.